 Most students should be able to complete their coursework at the OSU-Tulsa campus.
 Students may choose to take courses in another location to accommodate their plans for completing coursework in a particular semester.
 Students who wish to take the majority of their coursework in Tulsa are very strongly encouraged to work closely with their advisor to develop a plan of study that aligns with this course rotation.

 Where can I find information about cost of attendance for graduate students at OSU?

 Information about the cost of attendance at OSU, including a tuition and cost of living calculator, can be found here.

 What types of financial aid or other assistance are available for HESA graduate students?

 General information about financial aid and scholarship at OSU is available online.
 Graduate students are eligible for several types of financial assistance:

 Graduate assistantships are also available for students at the Master’s and Doctoral level.
-Beginning Fall 2014, all graduate assistantships provide a monthly stipend as well as tuition and health insurance.
+All graduate assistantships provide a monthly stipend as well as tuition and health insurance.
 Students on a graduate assistantship are responsible for paying all student fees.

 What is a graduate assistant?

 A graduate assistant serves a support role for OSU faculty or administrators while completing their post-graduate education.
 A graduate assistant can assist with instructional responsibilities as a graduate teaching assistant (GTA) or with research responsibilities as a graduate research assistant (GRA).
 Graduate assistants can also aid coaches with an athletic team, or be employed by other university departments across campus (such as residence life or academic advising) in an entry-level capacity.
 Graduate assistants are often remunerated in the form of a stipend.
 Assistantships provide practical experience for graduate students, thus increasing their future employment options.